wilschmidtt/Video-Watcher/README.md

 # Video Watch Bot
 * Bot that will watch a YouTube video(s) of choice.
 (NOTE: The bot does not generate views on the video.
-Program just serves as practice simulating human interaction with a program)
+Program just serves as practice simulating human interaction with a website)

 ### Prerequisites
 * Windows Operating System